pramsey/pramsey.github.io/_posts/2009-07-31-dollars-and-sense.md

 comments: True
 ---

 "GIS in XML" blog has a great [detailed posting](http://www.cadmaps.com/gisblog/?p=76) comparing costs between proprietary and open source geostacks.
-With numbers and everything!</br>&nbsp;
+With numbers and everything!